 PLACENTA SMOOTHIE RECIPE

-Okay, I realize that there may be a few of you that won’t be able to get beyond the initial “umm…ewww” factor.
+Okay, I realize that there may be a few of you that won’t be able to get beyond the initial “umm…ewww”, gross factor.
 Understandable!
 After all we are talking about eating placenta here.
 But don’t write it off just yet.
 Consider the many healthful benefits associated with eating ones own placenta first.

 You’re still with me?
 Good!
 Among the benefits of eating placenta in a smoothie in the postpartum period is that placenta is nourishing, and helpful in keeping the “baby-blues” at bay.
 It’s known for its high contents of stem cells and growth factors which together heal damaged tissue and organs at an incredible rate.
 Growth factors called cytokines stimulate cell division, the making of new cells, which is essential when healing, repairing and regeneration of damaged tissue.